codeAligned/tjioi/faq.md

 * **How many people are on a team?**<br>
 A team consists of four people.
 Each team must have one coach, who will chaperone the team.
 * **How many teams can register?**<br>
-We can guarantee a spot for the first two teams from a school, up to a cap of 27 teams.
-Any additional teams will be placed on a waitlist.
+We can guarantee a spot for the first two teams from a school, up to a cap of around 30 teams.
+Additional teams will be placed on a waitlist.
 We will only attempt to reserve a spot for your team once we receive your registration fee, and we will only cash your check once we have successfully reserved a spot.
 * **Can I register as an individual or homeschool student?**<br>
 If you are not part of a team, we may still be able to let you register.
 Please email us for more information.

 ## Programming round

-* Allowed languages are C, C++, Java, and Python 3.
+* Allowed languages are C, C++, Java, and Python 2/3.
 * Online documentation for these languages will be provided during the programming round.
 * Each team will be given one computer to use, which we will provide.
 * Contestants are not permitted to bring any personal electronic devices, including phones, flash drives, and keyboards.